-- a) Check and describe all activities that the Lead Agency conducts to identify and prevent fraud or intentional program violations.
+a) Check and describe all activities that the Lead Agency conducts to identify and prevent fraud or intentional program violations.
 Include in the description how each activity assists in the identification and prevention of fraud and intentional program violations.
-Include a description of the results of such activity. - Share/match data from other programs (e.g., TANF program, Child and Adult Care Food Program, Food and Nutrition Service (FNS), Medicaid) or other databases (e.g., State Directory of New Hires, Social Security Administration, Public Assistance Reporting Information System (PARIS)).
+Include a description of the results of such activity.

+Share/match data from other programs (e.g., TANF program, Child and Adult Care Food Program, Food and Nutrition Service (FNS), Medicaid) or other databases (e.g., State Directory of New Hires, Social Security Administration, Public Assistance Reporting Information System (PARIS)).

 Care 4 Kids has access to family records in the TANF, State Directory of New Hires, Social Security Administration, and unemployment data bases.
 In determining family eligibility, the case worker checks each of these data bases for family information.

 Run system reports that flag errors (include types).
+Describe:

-Describe: Review enrollment documents and attendance or billing records Describe: Conduct supervisory staff reviews or quality assurance reviews.
-Describe: The UW of CT has a dedicated Quality Assurance Unit which reviews family cases to ensure accuracy of eligibility determination.
+Review enrollment documents and attendance or billing records Describe:

+Conduct supervisory staff reviews or quality assurance reviews.

+The UW of CT has a dedicated Quality Assurance Unit which reviews family cases to ensure accuracy of eligibility determination.
 The OEC also conducts a monthly case review to determine if any family certificates were improperly paid.

 Audit provider records.
+Describe:
-Describe: ▼ Train staff on policy and/or audits.
-Describe: Regular onsite training is provided all staff members who administer the CCDF program ▼ Other Describe: Through a Memorandum of Agreement between the OEC and Department of Social Services (DSS), the OEC utilizes the DSS Fraud Early Detection Unit (FRED) as a eyetem to detect and prevent errors before the agency approves benefits.
-This system to detect and prevent errors before the agency approves benefits.
-This program is a fraud prevention program.

-b) Check and describe all activities the Lead Agency conducts to identify unintentional program violations.
+Train staff on policy and/or audits.

+Regular onsite training is provided all staff members who administer the CCDF program b) Check and describe all activities the Lead Agency conducts to identify unintentional program violations.
 Include in the description how each activity assists in the identification and prevention of unintentional program violations.
 Include a description of the results of such activity.